-After the end of the experimental period (day 15), blood was collected from the plexus retro-orbital of animals for hematology and clinical biochemistry.
-Ethline diamine tetra acetic acid (EDTA) anticoagulant for was used as an hematological samples.
-Blood samples were collected on plain tubes for serum separation.
+After the end of the experimental period (15 days), the rats were deeply anaesthetized with isoflurane and the blood was collected for haematology and clinical biochemistry.
+EDTA was used as an anticoagulant for haematological paramters and for biochemical assays, blood samples were collected on plain tubes for serum separation.

-All rats were subjected to gross pathological examination and the specimens from the liver and kidney were collected from each animal and preserved in 10% formalin for microscopical examination.
+All rats were subjected to gross pathological examination, and the specimens from the liver and kidney were collected from each animal and preserved in 10% formalin.

-6. Estimation of hematological and biochemical parameters Hematological analysis
+6. Estimation of hematological and biochemical parameters

+Hematological analysis

-Determination of total erythrocytic and leucocytic counts was done using an improved Haemocytometer in accordance with Feldman et al. (2000).
-Packed cell volume (PCV) was determined as described by Thrall et al. (2004) and the estimation of blood hemoglobin (Hb) was performed by the colorimetric cyanomethemoglobin technique in accordance with Drabkin and Austin (1932) using commercially available kits.
+Determination of total erythrocytic and leucocytic counts was done using an improved Haemocytometer following Feldman et al. (2000).
+Packed cell volume (PCV) was determined as described by Thrall et al. (2004), and the estimation of blood hemoglobin (Hb) was performed by the colorimetric cyanomethemoglobin technique following Drabkin and Austin (1932) using commercially available kits.

 Differential leucocytic count was accomplished manually; thin blood smears were made from each blood sample, and then they were stained with Giemsa stain.
-Calculation the values of relative and absolute differential leucocytic counts was performed according to the method described by Jain (1993).
+Calculating the values of relative and absolute differential leucocytic counts was performed according to the method described by Jain (1993).